California Bar Requirements for Out-of-State Attorneys

 While the bar exam requirement adds complexity to your move, it's a one-time hurdle that many successful lateral candidates have navigated.
 The key is building it into your timeline and using it as a negotiation point with prospective firms.

 Consider whether you want to take the exam before making your move or after securing a position.
-Each approach has advantages: taking it first gives you more flexibility and eliminates uncertainty, while securing a position first may provide you with firm support and guaranteed employment upon admission.
+Each approach has advantages: taking it first gives you more flexibility and eliminates uncertainty, while securing a position first may provide you with firm support and a more secure path to employment upon admission, though terms vary by firm.

 Remember that California's legal market offers unique opportunities that often justify this additional step.
 From Silicon Valley's cutting-edge tech transactions to Los Angeles' entertainment and media practices, the state's legal landscape provides exposure to matters you simply can't find in other markets.